Nattie29/Capstone/README.md

 ### The Problem area:
 Can we use machine learning to predict how will the air quality index be in the next 5 years?
-Is there any relationship between air quality and health?
-Nowadays, we know what will impact air pollution.
+Is there any relationship between air quality and health (death rate) and what are the factors that impact air quality?
+Nowadays, we know what will impact air pollution (wildfire, dust, car, manufacturing)

 I would like to address the AQI and number of deaths in selected Asian countries and compare between low AQI and high AQI areas.\
 	- Bangladesh\
 	- Bhutan\